Free Pinellas County Public Records: Arrests, Criminal, Marital

 Access Pinellas County Records: marriage, divorce, warrants, arrests, probation, criminal, court records, background checks, and all public records.

-Thanks to Florida’s Sunshine Law, anyone can do a free criminal record check in Pinellas County without seeking permission or specifying their purpose.1 However, most juvenile arrest records are exempt from this provision.2 Jail records in Pinellas County includes:
+Thanks to Florida’s Sunshine Law, anyone can run a free criminal record check in Pinellas County without seeking permission or specifying their purpose.1 However, most juvenile arrest records are exempt from this provision.2

-• Full name
+• Full Name

-• Arresting agency
+• Arresting Agency

 • Address

-• Docket number
+• Docket Number

 • Appearance (sex, race, height, weight, eye and hair color)

-• Date and place of birth
+• Date & Place of Birth

-• Identifying features like scars or tattoos
+• Identifying Features (like scars or tattoos)

-• Arrest status (incarcerated or released)
+• Arrest Status (incarcerated or released)

-• Cell location
+• Cell Location

-• Booking date
+• Booking Date

-• Projected release date
+• Projected Release Date

-• Inmate account balance
+• Inmate Account Balance

-• Charges brought against the inmate, including details
+• Charges (brought against the inmate, including details)

-• Court case number
+• Court Case Number

 The easiest way to obtain recent arrests in Pinellas County is to visit the Sheriff’s Office website.
-The Department of Detention and Corrections, which comes under the purview of the Sheriff, is responsible for managing the Pinellas County Jail.
+The Department of Detention & Corrections, which comes under the purview of the Sheriff, is responsible for managing the Pinellas County Jail.

-The Sheriff’s office hosts an online “Who’s in Jail” tool that people can use to search the jail roster.
+The sheriff’s office hosts an online “Who’s in Jail” Tool that people can use to search the jail roster.
 The tool also shows inmates who have been released from the county jail.

 Searchers must include the inmate’s name, booking date, or docket number for a successful search.

-Searchers can also narrow the Pinellas County bookings search by providing the person’s race, sex, arresting agency, charge, or arrest type.
+Interested parties can also narrow the Pinellas County bookings search by providing the person’s race, sex, arresting agency, charge, or arrest type.
 Moreover, the tool also searches for aliases, making it more comprehensive.

 A screenshot from Pinellas County Sheriff's Office's Page showing the list of offenders who are in jail, with their full names, date of birth, booking date/location, and docket number; the sort option is also available at the top, including the number of responses per page.